 In the past, an official diagnosis of lead poisoning required 10 micrograms of lead per deciliter of blood.
 However, to prevent additional cases of lead poisoning and to create safer environments for children, the National Toxicology Program believes good evidence exists to support the premise that appropriate lead levels should be lowered below the 10 micrograms mark.
 Advisors to the Centers for Disease Control and Prevention (CDC) are suggesting a lowered definition-from 10 to five micrograms-with periodic reassessments.

-Should the CDC decide to lower the standard for lead levels, the number of children qualifying for a lead poisoning diagnosis is expected to raise the quantity of cases significantly.
-In fact, advisors to the CDC estimate the number could jump to nearly a half million cases.
+Should the CDC decide to lower the standard for lead levels, the number of children qualifying for a lead poisoning diagnosis is expected to raise the number of cases significantly.
+In fact, advisors to the CDC estimate the number could jump to nearly a half-million cases.

 Greater Liability for Landlords